anamoca/anamoca.github.io/projects/project-1.md

 }
 ```

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).
+You can learn more at the [Computer Engineering EE 296 Embedded System Design website](http://ee.hawaii.edu/student/project.php?stc=1&pco=1&pro=40).